SaCu2001/ROSAT-data-filtering/README.md

 3) Applying filters in TOPCAT - removing known objects from other all-sky surveys.

+Download TOPCAT by using the following link: https://www.star.bris.ac.uk/~mbt/topcat/.
+From here, scroll down to the downloads section and select either the 'topcat-full.jar' Standard Version under the Standalone Jar File subheading if you have Windows or Linux, or if you have MacOS select 'topcat-all.dmg' under the MacOS subheading.
+If you run into any trouble when attempting to access TOPCAT, check that you have the newest version of JAVA installed and that there are not multiple versions installed either, as this can cause issues with the running of TOPCAT.

-Download the outputted Python FITS file onto TOPCAT by selecting 'Open new table' in the top left corner, then 'System browser', and select the FITS file.
+Once installed, download the outputted Python FITS file onto TOPCAT by selecting 'Open new table' in the top left corner, then 'System browser', and select the FITS file.

 ![image](https://github.com/SaCu2001/ROSAT-data-filtering/assets/148392974/97892d8c-ff75-41de-ac9c-ff99569c64fb)